 Justice Moore accepted the argument of the EPA that Wellington Council had been provisionally convicted.
 However, he did not accept that the new Council was criminally liable for the acts and omissions of Wellington Council.
-Justice Moore concluded that he could make orders under Part 8.3 of the POEO Act or costs orders under the CP Act against the new Council in consequence of a provisional conviction.
+Justice Moore concluded that he could not make orders under Part 8.3 of the POEO Act or costs orders under the CP Act against the new Council in consequence of a provisional conviction.
 Part 8.3 orders under the POEO Act required the Court to find the offence against the Council, and costs orders under the CP Act required a ‘conviction or order’.
 The new Council had not committed a criminal offence.

 While the Court found that there was no legal basis upon which it could make orders under the POEO Act or CP Act against the new Council, the First Proclamation does expressly transfer civil liability to the new Council.
 This leaves open the possibility of civil proceedings relating to the pollution incident being brought against the new Council, if brought in time.

 This case highlights that the word ‘liability’ does not necessarily include all types of liability.
 This is consistent with other cases where the courts have held that the word ‘liability’ is protean and its meaning will depend on the context in which it is used.
 Accordingly, whilst in some contexts ‘the ordinary or natural meaning’ is limited to ‘actual’ rather than ‘potential liability’, in other contexts the meaning of ‘liability’ will be wide enough to embrace a ‘contingent’, ‘potential’ or ‘inchoate’ liability.
 What matters is the context and purpose of the provision.